TilenBerlak/user-interfaces/README.md

 # User interfaces
-A collection of user interfaces from a university course.
+A collection of Java Swing user interfaces from a university course.
+The last one (6th assignment) is created with Python Glade (user interface designer).

 ![Alt text](UV1.png)